 Long story short, these were supposed to be muffins but I couldn't find my beloved muffin tin.
-After tearing my place apart, mumbling a few choice words under my breathe, and slamming every IKEA cabinet in my kitchen, the dang tin never showed up.
-And goodness knows where it is!
-For all I know, my kitchen gadgets could have a party out there every night while I’m sleeping, like in Toy Story.
-Maybe the tins just forgot about curfew?
-Needless to say, I’ll probably wind up finding it in the oddest of places months from now.
+After tearing my place apart, mumbling a few choice words under my breath, and slamming every cabinet in my kitchen, the dang tin never showed up.

 After searching high and low for far too long, I decided to just make them into donuts because, evidently, my donut pan is a lady and comes home after a crazy night... unlike little Ms. Muffin Tin.

 But then, I think it was really a blessing in disguise.
 There is no shortage of zucchini bread and zucchini muffins in this world.
 But zucchini donuts?
 You just don't see those quite as often.

 And these ones are extra special as they're Carrot Zucchini Donuts topped with a Greek yogurt icing.
 Since they're veggie packed and topped with Greek yogurt, you better believe I'm recommending these for breakfast.
 But they also make a mighty delicious dessert.

 I loved the idea of these muffins/donuts because if you're going to eat a baked good, why not include some veggies?
 Especially zucchini and carrots, two of my favorites, that also happen to add a great deal of moistness to baked goods.

 I very loosely followed a recipe from Whole Living.
 I used it as a base for measurements but definitely switched several things up according to my own tastes and what I had available in my kitchen.